pryley/site-reviews/readme.txt

 = 5.20.0 (2022-01-26) =

+- Added an "Author" filter to the All Reviews table
 - Added hooks to override custom field sanitizers (for the Review Forms add-on)
-- Added twentytentytwo plugin style
+- Added Twenty Twenty-Two plugin style
-- Fixed a security issue with AJAX requests
+- Fixed a security issue with AJAX requests @patchstackapp
 - Fixed compatibility with Object Caching plugins (i.e. Docket Cache)
 - Fixed compatibility with review pagination and the Review Images add-on lightbox
 - Fixed schema in review snippets when reviews have an anonymous author